New Title X Regulations: Implications for Women and Family Planning Providers

 The ban on referrals for abortions compromises the quality of family planning care women receive through Title X providers.
 The Institute of Medicine’s landmark study on health care quality identified six dimensions of quality: safety, timeliness, patient-centeredness, effectiveness, efficiency, and equity.
 Providers that withhold information about abortion and, if provided, limit the list of providers that pregnant people seeking abortion are offered would compromise the quality of care they provide.
 Care offered under those restrictions would not be patient-centered, could lead to delayed care, and would be inequitable.
 Adherence to medical standards of care requires providers to offer patients referrals to the highest quality providers that can offer care in the timeliest manner and respects a patient’s decision to seek that care.
 The provider cannot indicate which of the licensed comprehensive primary health care and prenatal care providers also offer abortion.
 This list would primarily be comprised of hospitals and doctor’s offices that include prenatal care.
 Hospitals account for roughly half of the abortion-providing facilities, but only provide about 5% of all abortion procedures.
 In contrast, abortion clinics and nonspecialized clinics provide 90% of abortions.

 Banning referrals to abortion services could place participating providers at risk of medical liability.
 Providers who still qualify for Title X funds because they do not offer abortion may find themselves facing a medical liability risk if they opt to participate in the program that prohibits referrals for abortions.
 As Rosenbaum and her colleagues cite, the case of Wickline v.
 State of California finds that it is “no defense in a medical liability case to argue that physicians simply have followed a payer’s instructions,” which in this case, would be the Title X program.
 They argue that because Title X participating providers will be required to withhold information about services and referrals to qualified providers, they could be held liable and potentially jeopardize other funding they receive through the program that funds the federal Community Health Center program.
-Some community health centers may decide to discontinue their Title X participation because of concerns about medical liability and because this regulation would force them to offer their patients poorer quality care by restricting their ability to offer referrals for abortions desired by their patients and refer instead to prenatal care.
+Some community health centers may decide to discontinue their Title X participation because of concerns about medical liability and because these regulations would force them to offer their patients poorer quality care by restricting their ability to offer referrals for abortions desired by their patients and refer instead to prenatal care.

 A Kaiser Family Foundation and George Washington University study illustrates the difference that having Title X support makes in terms of the quality and range of family planning services offered by Federally Qualified Health Centers (FQHCs) (Figure 3).
 Because they have been required to adhere to the QFP guidelines, Title X-funded sites consistently offer patients a broader range of onsite contraceptive methods, including natural family planning instruction and emergency contraception.
 Title X-funded health centers offer all seven of the most effective contraceptive methods onsite at three times the rate of sites not receiving Title X funding (48% to 15% respectively).
 Title X-funded sites also consistently show greater incorporation of evidence-based best practice methods, such as use of the “quick start” method for oral contraception that ensures that women who seek it have rapid access to effective contraceptive services.